oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/README.md

 You will use the WDT tool to migrate a WebLogic domain from a source to a target server

-​    instructions to run th Image toolkit lab.
+4. Instructions to run th Image toolkit lab.
 ​    You will create several docker images, with WebLogic software ​    You will patch these distribution with the latest PSU, and deploy Weblogic Domains ​    You will create new images from these "patched" images and you will store them to Oracle OCI Registry